NicolasH2/TeloScope/README.md

 # Get FiJi and the BioVoxxel plug-in

 - Download [FiJi](https://imagej.net/Fiji/Downloads) and start it
-- Navigate to ´Help´-´Update´... (doing this the first time will take some time and you might need to restart; go again on Help-Update...)
+- Navigate to `Help`-`Update`... (doing this the first time will take some time and you might need to restart; go again on Help-Update...)
 - A window will open, click on the lower left [Manage update sites]
-- Look for the [BioVoxxel](https://www.biovoxxel.de/) Toolbox, click on the box on its left to leave a checkmark, then click on ´Close´
+- Look for the [BioVoxxel](https://www.biovoxxel.de/) Toolbox, click on the box on its left to leave a checkmark, then click on `Close`
-- Restart FiJi; if you go on ´Help´-´Update...´ again, you should be prompted with a message "Your ImageJ is up to date!".
+- Restart FiJi; if you go on `Help`-`Update...` again, you should be prompted with a message "Your ImageJ is up to date!".
 If not, restart again.

 # TeloScope